samfisherirl/Export-local-Steam-game-installs-and-paths/README.md

-# VDF Steam Library Parse and Validate
+# All-in-one-tool with no coding required for exporting any users Steam Library
 VDF Parser in python (and compiled release with .exe) Thank you to @Grub4K at https://github.com/Grub4K/VDFparse/releases He's done most of the work.
 I'm just bridging the gap from json to human speak, merging libraries and validating paths.